Rough Potential Recovery in the Plane: Introduction

 The aim of this article is to emphasise a surprising connection between the pioneering work of Bukhgeim \cite{B} and Carleson's question \cite{C} regarding the convergence to initial data of solutions to time-dependent Schr\"odinger equations.
 Elaborating on this new point of view we obtain a reconstruction theorem for general planar potentials with only half a derivative in $L^2$, which is sharp with respect to the regularity.
 The precise statements are given in the forthcoming Corollary~\ref{dim} and Theorem~\ref{sharpness}.

 To describe the results in more detail, we recall that the starting point in~\cite{B} was to consider solutions to $\Delta u=V u$ of the form $u = e^{i{\psi}}\big(1+w\big)$, where from now on

 Solutions of this type have a long history (see for example \cite{F, SylvesterUhlman87, KSU, D}), and in this form they were considered first by Bukhgeim.
-We will recover the potential with a countable number of measurements on the boundary, so we take $k\in \mathbb{N}$.
+We will recover the potential by measuring a countable number of times on the boundary, so we take $k\in \mathbb{N}$.
 We will require the homogeneous Sobolev spaces with norm given by $\|f\|_{\dot{H}^s}=\|(-\Delta)^{s/2}f\|_{L^2},$ where $(-\Delta)^{s/2}$ is defined via the Fourier transform as usual.
-In Section~\ref{rem}, we prove that if the zero extension of the potential $V$ is contained in $\dot{H}^s$ with $0<s<1$, and $k$ is sufficiently large, then we can take $w\equiv w_{k,x}\in \dot{H}^s$ with a bound for the norms which is decreasing to zero in~$k$.
+In Section~\ref{rem}, we prove that if the potential $V$ is contained in $\dot{H}^s$ with $0<s<1$, and $k$ is sufficiently large, then we can take $w\equiv w_{k,x}\in \dot{H}^s$ with a bound for the norms which is decreasing to zero in~$k$.
 We write $u_{k,x}=e^{i{\psi}}\big(1+w\big)$ for these $w\in \dot{H}^s$.

-The definition of the { DN} map yields the basic integral formula in inverse problems; Alessandrini's identity .
+The definition of the { DN} map yields the basic integral formula in inverse problems; Alessandrini's identity.
 Indeed, if $u, v\in H^1(\D)$ satisfy $\Delta u=Vu$ and $\Delta v=0$, then the formula states that

 Taking $u=u_{k,x}$, which is also in $H^1(\Omega)$, and $v=e^{i\overline{{\psi}}}$ this yields

 and so the integral over $\Omega$ can be obtained from information on the boundary.

 The bulk of the article is concerned with recovering the potential from the integral on the right-hand side of \eqref{ale}.
 However, in order to calculate the value of the integral, without knowing the value of the potential $V$ inside~$\D$, we need to calculate the value of the left-hand side of \eqref{ale}.
 That is to say, we must determine the values of $u_{k,x}$ on the boundary from the { DN} map.
 In the case of linear phase, this was achieved by Nachman~\cite{Nachman96} for $L^p$-potentials $V$, with $p>1$, and Lipschitz boundary.
 For $C^1$-potentials, with $C^2$-boundary, the result was extended by Novikov and Santacesaria to quadratic phases~\cite{NS}.
 Here we show that for quadratic phases almost no regularity is needed.
 We consider potentials in the inhomogeneous $L^2$-Sobolev space $H^s$, defined as before with $(-\Delta)^{s/2}$ replaced by $(\I-\Delta)^{s/2}$.
 Our starting point is similar to \cite{Nachman96} but we give a shorter argument, avoiding single layer potentials.